Sammidysam/react-chat/README.md

 Next steps:
 - Store full users in the rooms?
 Would be data duplication
 - Make sure one does not create direct messages with themself
-- Make sure one does not create a room without themselves in it

 The class README can also probably suggest other improvements to make.